luciasalar/pandemic_anxiety/Annotation_Guideline/annotation_anxiety.md

 ### Break Guideline
 Does the post shows signs of fear or worry that family members, friends and strangers *do not follow preventative measurements* in supermarket, public transportation and any other enclosed environment.
+	* Note that the guidelines varied according to location and stage of the pandemic.
+We should consider that guideline as *Guidelines that the author thinks as appropriate*  For example, "I feel annoyed that people stand so close to each other".
+Standing close to each other is not inappropriate if the people are from the same household, however, the author thinks this is inappropriate and that gives some worries.
 	* Worry about we have to use mask forever.
 	* Worry about what should be the appropriate the preventative measure in a given sitatution.

 ### Mental health
 Does the post shows fear or worry about *mental health* of self, friends or family?
 Does the author focus on expressing their worry, anxiety, author seem to *struggle with mental health issues*?
+	* Consider keywords *I am worry about my mental health is going to get worse*
+	* Consider if the majority content of the post is to describe the mental health situation of the author

 ### Death